 * G.E. and MI courses can be double-counted with major requirements.
 See advisor for details.

 - MCJ majors are not permitted to enroll for CR/NC grading in MCJ courses applied to the major, except for courses that require such grading.

 - Students must meet all university graduation requirements.
-This includes the Upper-Division Writing requirement, which may be met by taking MCJ 102W, a "W" course from another department, or the Upper-Division Writing Exam.
+This includes the Upper-Division Writing requirement, which may be met by taking MCJ 102W or a "W" course from another department.

 MCJ faculty members have substantial professional experience and maintain close ties with the professional communities in their disciplines.
 Numerous faculty have been recognized nationally for their research, scholarship, and creative works.
 All faculty members serve as career and academic advisors.

 For faculty phone numbers and e-mail, see the campus directory.

 For more on the faculty, see the faculty pages.